freeCodeCamp/freeCodeCamp/guide/english/c/conditional-statements/index.md

 ```
 Finally, the break statement ends the switch statement.

-If break statement is not used, all cases after the correct case is executed.
+If break statement is not used, all cases after the correct case are executed.